A Vote of Confidence: Self-Belief in the Workplace

 And in another positive finding, the gender gap here was considerably narrower.

-So it appears that we genuinely are confident in and capable of recognising our strengths.
+So it appears that we genuinely are confident in and capable of recognizing our strengths.

 That said, having awareness of your strengths is one thing but how about honest assessment of your weaknesses?
 Next, we asked our respondents how they viewed critical feedback.